-No matter the season there’s always a reason to stop by German Village.
+No matter the season, there’s always a reason to stop by German Village.
 Looking to show the first date a nice evening, celebrate an anniversary, settle down, or be close to the city’s lights, the neighborhood has a lot to offer.
 Spend a day there and you won’t regret the excursion.
-You may find yourself calling the movers before you pick a place.
+You may find yourself calling the movers before you leave.

 This quiet village is full of history and some of the best dining options in Columbus.
 The cobblestone streets take residents back to a much more peaceful time and the perfect place to call home.
-In addition to amazing dining options, the beautiful Schiller Park and the Brewery District offer an amazing array of entertainment options.
-This historic community is just south of downtown and the sense of community in German Village is engaging.
-Living in the German Village residents have everything they need from dinner and specialty cocktails to amazing desserts and from charming shops of all kinds to bookstores and specialty shops often locally owned and operated—all within walking distance.
+In addition to fantastic dining options, the beautiful Schiller Park and the Brewery District offer an amazing array of entertainment options.
+This historic community is just south of downtown, and the sense of community in German Village is engaging.
+Living in the German Village residents have everything they need from dinner and specialty cocktails to fabulous desserts and from charming shops of all kinds to bookstores and specialty shops often locally owned and operated—all within walking distance.

 Living in German Village

-Well, this is a blog about real estate in German Village, so we probably should talk about the different options for living in this beautiful neighborhood.
+This is a blog about real estate in German Village, so we probably should talk about the different options for living in this beautiful neighborhood.
 The pricing in the area is on the higher end per square foot for the city of Columbus, but there is a wide range of living options.
 There are mansions that go up to the $2 million dollar mark along Schiller Park, all the way down to smaller Bungalows you may be able to find closer to $300k.
-We have set up a home search for German Village you can visit by clicking here or you can view the latest listings below.
-You may also be interested in some of the surrounding neighborhoods we have highlighted on this site: